 Heterodox STEM is a collection of posts by heterodox thinkers in STEM fields.

-Issues | 119 | Subscribers | Read | hxstem.substack.com |
+| Platform | Subscribers | Read | hxstem.substack.com |

 Curious about how many subscribers Heterodox STEM has or want to find similar newsletters?
 Reletter has got you covered.
-We collated all the information we could find from across the web in our database of over one million newsletters.
+We collated all the information we could find from across the web in our database of over three million newsletters.

 Check the email archives, get traffic estimates, engagement scores and more to discover the best advertising opportunities.